Anaglyph 3D: Anaglyphic color channels

 Anaglyph images may use any combination of color channels.
 However, if a stereoscopic image is to be pursued, the colors should be diametrically opposed.
 Impurities of color channel display, or of the viewing filters, allow some of the image meant for the other channel to be seen.
 This results in stereoscopic double imaging, also called ghosting.
 Color channels may be left-right reversed.
 Red/cyan is most common. magenta/green and blue/yellow are also popular.
 Red/green and red/blue enable monochromatic images, especially red/green.
 Many anaglyph makers purposely integrate impure color channels and viewing filters to enable better color perception, but this results in a corresponding degree of double imaging.
-Color channel brightness % of white: red-30/cyan-70, magenta-41/green-59 or especially blue-11/yellow-89), the lighter display channel may be darkened or the brighter viewing filter may be darkened to allow both eyes a balanced view.
-However the Pulfrich effect can be obtained from a light/dark filter arrangement.
+Color channel brightness % of white: red-30/cyan-70, magenta-41/green-59 or especially blue-11/yellow-89, the lighter display channel may be darkened or the brighter viewing filter may be darkened to allow both eyes a balanced view.
+However, the Pulfrich effect can be obtained from a light/dark filter arrangement.
 The color channels of an anaglyphic image require pure color display fidelity and corresponding viewing filter gels.
 The choice of ideal viewing filters is dictated by the color channels of the anaglyph to be viewed.
 Ghosting can be eliminated by ensuring a pure color display and viewing filters that match the display.
-Retinal rivalry can be eliminated by the (ACB) 3-D Anaglyphic Contrast Balance method patented by that prepares the image pair prior to color channeling in any color.
+Retinal rivalry can be eliminated by the (ACB) 3-D Anaglyphic Contrast Balance method patented by that prepares the image pair before color channeling in any color.